istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Modify a feature or component setting

-The operator uses the [IstioControlPlane API](https://github.com/istio/operator/blob/release-1.3/pkg/apis/istio/v1alpha2/istiocontrolplane_types.proto) to specify how the control plane is installed.
+The operator uses the [IstioControlPlane API](https://github.com/istio/operator/blob/release-1.3/pkg/apis/istio/v1alpha2/istiocontrolplane_types.proto) to specify how the Istio control plane is installed.
 The API can be used either by setting values with the `--set` flag, or creating an overlay file and passing it with the `--filename` flag.

 The simplest customization is to turn a feature or component on or off from the configuration profile default.
 To turn